bobbingwide/oik-css/readme.txt

 == Upgrade Notice ==
-= 2.1.1 =
-Updated to latest wp-scripts.
-Tested with WordPress 6.3

-= 2.1.0 =
+= 2.1.2 =
-Update for ability to style CSS and GeSHi output in documentation
+Now supports PHP 8.2

 == Changelog ==
-= 2.1.1 =
+= 2.1.2 =
-* Changed: Update wp-scripts, rebuild and test with WordPress 6.3 #26
+* Fixed: PHP 8.2: Don't strtolower( null ) #27
-* Tested: With WordPress 6.3 and WordPress Multi Site
+* Tested: With WordPress 6.3.1 and WordPress Multisite
-* Tested: With PHP 8.0
+* Tested: With PHP 8.2
-* Tested: With Gutenberg 16.3.0
+* TestedL With PHPUnit 9.6

 == Further reading ==
 If you want to read more about the oik plugins then please visit the